-The music courses aim to provide students with knowledge and skills to develop the confidence to be creative, innovative, thoughtful, skilful and informed musicians.
-They develop skills and techniques to listen actively, analyse, improvise, compose and perform music, and interpret and apply the elements of music.
+The music courses aim to provide students with knowledge and skills to develop the confidence to be creative, innovative, thoughtful, skilful, and informed musicians.
+They develop skills and techniques to listen actively, analyse, improvise, compose, and perform music, and interpret and apply the elements of music.
 Students engage with diverse musical experiences as performers and audience members and develop aesthetic appreciation and respect for their own and others' music practices and traditions across different times, places, cultures and styles.

-The Year 9 Music course is designed to cater to students interested in Jazz and/or Classical Music.
-On selecting the course and in consultation with Music teachers, each student can choose the context (Jazz or Classical) in which they would like to study Music.
+The Year 9 Music course caters to students interested in studying jazz, classical, musical theatre, or contemporary music.
+This course is recommended for students who have completed the Year 9 Music course.
+Upon selecting the course and in consultation with their Music teachers, each student can choose the performance style in which they would like to study the practical component of the music course.
 Students considering studying Music ATAR courses in Year 11 and Year 12 are highly advised to select this course.